Pre-Judgment Interest Rate

 Share

-The Court of Appeal hands down judgment in Carrasco v Johnson [2018] EWCA Civ 87 on how to determine the appropriate pre-judgment interest rate
+The Court of Appeal hands down judgment in Carrasco v Johnson [2018] EWCA Civ 87 on how to determine the appropriate pre-judgment interest rate in a common law damages case

-Where judgment is granted on the principal sum of a claim, and a claim for statutory interest (non Late Payment of Commercial Debts (Interest) Act 1998) on the principal sum is made, the court will consider whether to award the successful claimant statutory interest on the principal sum and at what interest rate.
+Where judgment is granted on the principal sum of a claim in a common law damages[1] case, and a claim for statutory interest (non Late Payment of Commercial Debts (Interest) Act 1998) on the principal sum is made, the court will consider whether to award the successful claimant statutory interest on the principal sum and at what interest rate.
 Such a claim for interest is for 'Pre-Judgment Interest'.
 This is distinct from from ‘Post-Judgment Interest’, which the claimant can claim on the judgment sum where the judgment sum is not satisfied within the time prescribed in the order.
 Each of these 2 types of entitlement to interest has its own separate rate of interest.
 Post-Judgment Interest was recently considered by Morgan J in ACLBDD Holdings Ltd v Staechelin [2018] EWHC 428 (Ch), and Pre-Judgment Interest by the Court of Appeal in Carrasco v Johnson [2018] EWCA Civ 87 (‘Carrasco’) – this bulletin will focus on Carrasco and Pre-Judgment Interest.

 The Governing Guidance for setting Pre-Judgment Interest Rate